-In light of European data protection legislation, we would like to tell you about the processing of your personal data.
+In light of European data protection legislation, we would like to tell you about the processing of your personal data by FEB.

-Any questions about your data?
-Feel free to contact email@example.com.
+Any questions about your data or their processing?
+Then feel free to contact us at

 What personal data does FEB process and why does it process these data?

-- your contact details: depending on your relationship with FEB, we may store data such as your first name and surname, title, language, work email address, work telephone number and position in your organisation.
+- your contact details: depending on your relationship with FEB, we may store data such as your first name and surname, title, language, work email address, work telephone number and position in your organisation;

-- Information regarding your professional areas of interest, e.g. employment law, company law, taxation, economics and business, energy, etc. We use these data once you have given your consent to receive invitations to FEB events.
+- information regarding your professional areas of interest: e.g. employment law, company law, taxation, economics and business, or energy;

-FEB may receive information about you from third parties (other professional organisations, co-organisers or sponsors of our events, etc.).
+FEB may also receive information about you from third parties (other professional organisations, co-organisers or sponsors of our events, etc.).
 We may use this to contact you for marketing purposes.
-We may also use information from outside partners to correct, supplement or update your personal data or to create a marketing profile.
+We may also use information from outside partners to correct, supplement or update your personal data.

 What does FEB do with these data?

 - If you subscribe to our newsletters, we save your data with your consent.
 Theyare then processed to follow up on your registration and any remarks or complaints in this regard.

 - If you sign up for one of our events, the data you supply in this regard are processed, with your consent, for the following purposes:

 - following up on your registration and any remarks or complaints in this regard;

-- ensuring general customer and supplier relationship management, including accounting, management of disputes and legal proceedings, debt recovery or transfer, and protection of our rights in general.
+- ensuring general customer relationship management, including accounting, management of disputes and legal proceedings, debt recovery or transfer, and protection of our rights in general;

-- For some events, participants receive a simplified list of participants, giving their first names and surnames and the names of their organisations, which is received by all participants;
+- for some events, compiling a simplified list of participants, with their first names and surnames and the names of their organisations, which is received by all participants;

-- Your data are also used to inform you of FEB's other activities, political, economic and legal developments that are relevant to companies, and events organised by FEB.
+- informing you about FEB's other activities, political, economic and legal developments that are relevant to companies, and other events organised by FEB.

-- ensuring general customer relationship management, including accounting, management of disputes and legal proceedings, debt recovery or transfer, and protection of our rights in general.
+- - ensuring general customer and supplier relationship management, including accounting, management of disputes and legal proceedings, debt recovery or transfer, and protection of our rights in general.